uiii/ProcessWire-FieldtypePDF/README.md

 )
 ```

 For each combinations of *page* and *suffixes* there will be one image.
 The generated images are saved in page's assets and will be **created only once** until *forceNew* options is TRUE.
-The image is the instance of `Pageimage`, so you can do with it whatever you can do with image field.
+The image is the instance of `Pageimage`, so you can do with it whatever you can do with the image field.
 When you delete the PDF file the generated images are deleted too.

 ## API documentation